Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

 ## 2. Encapsulation (Data Biding)
 * Wraps function call to its appropriate function definition, keeping internal details hidden from outside access.
-* Can be achieved through private and public getter/setters.
+* Can be achieved through private and public getter/setters (used to get private members outside class).
 * It can be **Early/ Static/ Compile time binding** (Wraps at compile time) and **Late/ Dynamic/ Runtime Binding** (Wraps at runtime).

 ## 3. Abstraction